pc2/StencilStream/README.md

 };
 ```

-Now we know how many of our neighbours are alive and can therefore return the new cell value according to [the rules of the game](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life#Rules).
+Now we know how many of our neighbors are alive and can therefore return the new cell value according to [the rules of the game](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life#Rules).

 ``` C++
 cl::sycl::buffer<Cell, 2> read(stencil::uindex_t width, stencil::uindex_t height)